What is Cost of Goods Sold (COGS)?

 - Direct labor costs are the wages paid to those employees who spend all their time working directly on the product being manufactured.
 Indirect labor costs are the wages paid to other factory employees involved in the production.
 Costs of payroll taxes and fringe benefits are generally included in labor costs but may be treated as overhead costs.

 - It excludes indirect expenses such as Sales Cost or Marketing costs.
-In the cost of goods sold income statement presentation, the goods sold is subtracted from net revenues to arrive at the gross margin of a business.
+In the income statement presentation, the goods sold is subtracted from net revenues to arrive at the gross margin of a business.

 - In the service industry, This would include payroll taxes, labor, and benefits for employees who are directly involved in providing the service.
 Any costs associated with indirect expenses are excluded from the COGS, such as marketing expenses, overhead, and shipping fees.